Envelope Icon

 A light-emitting diode (LED) is a semiconductor light source that emits light when current flows through it.
 Each LED emits light of only one particular colour.
 In street lights, this is usually blue, to make white street lights, a powerful blue LED is shone on to compounds called phosphors that absorb blue light and emit yellow light.
 This yellow light combines with the blue light and appears white to the eye.
 Most white-light sources emit a range of wavelengths, which, when combined, produce the colour of light perceived by the human eye.
 The resulting shade of white depends on the blend of phosphors and is measured on the colour-temperature scale.
 Colour temperature is conventionally expressed in Kelvins, using the symbol K, a unit of measure for absolute temperature.
 It is measured on a numbered scale, where the higher the number, the ‘cooler,’ or bluer the light, the lower the number, the ‘warmer,’ or yellower the light.

 Early “white” LEDs were very blue and harsh on the eye.
 Adding more phosphors to a ‘white’ LED makes its light look warmer and less harsh, but at the expense of reduced efficiency, as energy is lost in converting high-energy blue photons to lower-energy photons.
 Unlike other forms of lighting which illuminate equally in all directions (isotropic), LEDs are highly directional with light emitted in an arc of around 60 degrees (anisotropic), rather than 360 degrees common in other lighting.
 LED light is usually emitted from a small, flat, surface, rather than a large, curved one.
 Because of this the vast majority of LED luminaire designs suffer from the acute drawbacks as they attempt to illuminate wide areas, some distance away from a small, flat light source.
 Also, LED light is not distributed evenly across its beam but concentrated on its axis.
-This causes problems of glare, for example, car headlights can be blinding to pedestrians and oncoming traffic when cars go over a speed bump or over the brow of a hill and shine directly in people’s eyes
+This causes problems of glare, for example, car headlights can be blinding to pedestrians and oncoming traffic when cars go over a speed bump or over the brow of a hill and shine directly in people’s eyes.

 Light-disabled